 Recruitment Settings

-Participant recruitment is a crucial aspect of experiment design in the HyperStudy platform.
-The Recruitment Settings panel allows you to configure how participants join your experiment.
+Participant recruitment in HyperStudy is configured at the deployment level.
+When you create a deployment, you choose a recruitment method that determines how participants join your study.
 This guide explains the available recruitment options and best practices.

 Accessing Recruitment Settings

-- Click on the "Recruitment" tab in the main navigation
+- Click on the Recruitment section within the deployment

 - Changes save automatically as you modify settings